samuele-mattiuzzo/sam-climbs/current-plan.md

 ```
 LONG POWER ENDURANCE:
-- bouldering:
-   - volume climbs for 30-45 minutes
-   - aim to complete a color-coded circuit, nothing more than 1-2 attempts per boulder
-   - moderate level
 - circuits:
    - 1 or 2 laps, climb fast, no rest
    - work to rest ratio: 1 to 1